Short characteristic of the genera Chersobius and Homopus

-The genus Homopus consists of five small, relatively flattened tortoise species (maximum shell length 10-17 cm), including the world's smallest tortoise.
-Males are smaller than females and have concave plastrons in some species.
-Homopus derives its name from the fact that the front and hind limbs both have four claws in two of the species.
-The three other taxa have five claws on the front limbs.
-The genus is endemic to southern Africa, with four species occurring in South Africa and one in Namibia.
-They are poorly studied species, and all live secretive lives in the wild.
+All are small, relatively flattened tortoise species (maximum shell length 10-17 cm), and the group includes the world's smallest tortoise C. signatus.
+Males are smaller than females and have concave plastrons in Chersobius species.
+The genus Homopus derives its name from the fact that the front and hind limbs both have four claws.
+Chersobius species have five claws on the front limbs.
+The genera are endemic to South African and Namibia.
+They are poorly studied and all live secretive lives in the wild.
 All species are uncommon in captivity.

 Conservation and threats